AI Is Doing the Work. But Are You Losing Your Edge?

 Research published earlier this year by scholars from Harvard, MIT, Wharton, and Warwick tracked nearly 5,000 human-AI interactions across 244 consultants doing complex business work.
 What they found wasn't a story about AI replacing people.
 It was a story about three very different ways people work with AI, and why most of us are accidentally picking the worst one.

 The researchers identified three patterns.
-They called them Cyborgs, Centaurs, and Self-Automators.
+They called them Self-Automators, Cyborgs, and Centaurs.

 How You Become a Self-Automator Without Noticing